 The following suggested guidelines of movement are meant to serve as an illustration of proper movement around the horse while showing in Showmanship and are for exhibitor information.
+The quarter system is not used in Draft Horse Showmanship.

 Imaginary lines divide the horse into four equal parts as seen in the figure below.
-(Note: The horse has been section into four quadrants numbered I, II, III, and IV for ease of identification.)
+(Note: The horse has been sectioned into four quadrants numbered I, II, III, and IV for ease of identification.)
 One line runs across the horse behind the withers.
 The other imaginary line runs from head to tail.
 When the judge is in I, the exhibitor should be in IV.
 As the judge moves to II, the exhibitor should move to I. When the judge moves to III, the exhibitor moves to IV.
-As the judges move up to IV, the exhibitor returns once more to I. This method is based on safety as the exhibitor can keep the horse's hindquarters from swinging toward the judge should the horse become fractious.
+As the judges move up to IV, the exhibitor returns once more to I. This method is based on safety as the exhibitor can keep the horse's hindquarters from swinging toward the judge.